-5 Questions for a Filmmaker–Jahmil X.T.
-Qubeka
+5 Questions for a Filmmaker: Jahmil Qubeka

 What is your first film memory?

-I was six years old in1985, residing in Mdantsane Township, in the then “Republic” of Ciskei.
+I was six years old in 1985, residing in Mdantsane Township, in the then “Republic” of Ciskei.
 One day my father brought home a VHS machine and two flicks.
 One was a spaghetti western called The Unholy Four by Enzo Barboni and the other was a kung fu picture called Little Superman by See-Yuen Ng.
 He arrived with them quite early in the day and just left the package without connecting anything.
 Having gone back to work he left me reeling with curiosity and anticipation for his return.
 All I had to work with was the two movies’ covers.
 I must have spent the better part of the day ogling the artwork.
 I was so enthralled by the premise and promise of the films’ cover art that I started imagining what would happen in each film.
 I played out both films in my head purely based on the artwork presented.
 By the time my father came home, he found me passed out on the floor by the TV with two VHS tapes clutched in my arms.
 Point of the story is that I fell in love with film iconography way before I had even watched a film.

 Why did you decide to become a filmmaker?